Cherry Bing

 The band was featured in the NeXt section of the Buffalo News in 2004 for winning local radio station Kiss 98.5's "Battle of the Bands."

 Cherry Bing took the stage at the Van's Warped Tour in August 2004.

 October 31, 2004 marked the release of the band's final recording, and final performance, at the now-defunct Showplace Theatre on Grant Street in Buffalo, NY.

+The group had a tumultuous break up, as documented on several YouTube shorts and in a famed SPIN magazine article published at the time, stating the core group wanting to continue and offered a record contract as a whole from Drive-Thru Records at time, but instead, Shaant and Jeff seeking an alternative deal with Fueled by Ramen, ultimately disbanded the group at this time.

 Years before forming Passion Pit and becoming a purveyor of gossamer synthpop, frontman Michael Angelakos was embedded in a much different music scene: ska.
 In 1999, while attending high school in Buffalo, New York, he founded a raucous ska band called Cherry Bing.
 Angelakos put out two releases with the group and played shows around the Upstate New York area before leaving to pursue other projects in 2002 (they would later join the Warped Tour without him in 2004).

 Though a short-lived venture, footage of his time with Cherry Bing exists, giving fans a window into his pre-Passion Pit days, and shows just how music-oriented he was — no matter the genre — so early on.
 Cherry Bing performed a gig at Amherst High School in 2002.